RosenCodes20/Final-Web-Project/README.md

 After that you create team from this league.
 For example Barcelona is from LaLiga.

 And last you create player who you can see on the scheme, and edit and delete. 😊

+### Rest Functionalities

+At first I really liked to try rest.

+I added 6 rest endpoints and made the players view restful.

+If you want to try full rest capabilites, I recommend you to download Postman and try it there in the urls I have displayed.

+### Extending the user

+I extended the base django user so you can login and register with email, not username

+For me it is so nice feature and so entertaining.

+I also have added a Profile model which also you can edit, put profile picture, change date of birth, and have fun with. 😁